 My first step in the world of production was through a few commercial scripts I wrote during one of my internships, which was followed by the video production and screenwriting classes I took in university.
-The summer after I graduated I attended the Cinema Seminars summer course organized by TURSAK.
-Ultimately I made my graduate degree in cinema-tv in Istanbul Bilgi University.
+The summer after I graduated, I attended the Cinema Seminars summer course organized by TURSAK.
+Ultimately I made my graduate degree in Cinema-TV in Istanbul Bilgi University.

 The short films I produced have mostly been documentaries.
-Additionaly, the fact that I find sound in production amazingly strong led me to concentrate on it.
+Additionally, the fact that I find sound in production amazingly strong led me to concentrate on it.
 I wrote a couple of articles about sound in films and I chose to produce both my first documentary and my thesis project about a music genre.